 If you are squeezing harder than the point where you’ve just made the buzz go away you’ll need to do a daily warmup where you repeat finding the “just enough” point through muscle memory, to train your hands to play “just enough” to not buzz.

 Any “squeezing” past the point you need is wasted energy, tension and can lead to injury.

 3) Examine Your Hand Position.

 This is too deep a topic to get into fully here in this post, but here goes.

 Basically, your wrists should not be bent in extremes in any direction.
 Many guitarists have a left-hand wrist hulking forward, and a cocked-back right wrist as they fingerpick.

 A teacher can help you with this.

-For more in depth lessons, check out my lessons at http://www.steviewonderguitarlessons.com
+For more in depth lessons, check out my lesson series HERE.

-I think the hand position is is videos 2 & 3 in the series.
+I think the hand position is in videos 2 & 3 in the series.